 The Original Peoples Culture and Legacy Gallery is a permanent exhibit at the Chimczuk Museum in Windsor.
 This exhibit includes information on creation stories, treaties, residential schools and 60’s Scoop, language revitalization, missing and murdered women, Medicine Wheel teachings, and cultural expressions.
 When this museum is open and it is safe to travel, it is a must see you’ll want to add to your future travel list.

 The Museum of Ontario Archaeology has many permanent exhibits that teach Indigenous heritage and culture, including the Oneida and Anishinaabe/Ojibwe Language exhibit that aims to revitalize and preserve Indigenous languages.
-When the time is right, make sure to check out the Lawson site at the Museum of Ontario Archaeology.
-This site includes a reconstructed longhouse which exists on the same footprint that a First Nations village existed on 500-years ago.
-This village was estimated to be the home of 2,000 First Nation Peoples year-round.
-Until then, the Lawson Site: Lifeways and Landscape exhibit will be available virtually.
+While there, make sure to check out the Lawson site.
+This site includes a reconstructed longhouse which exists on the same footprint that a First Nations village existed on 500 years ago and was estimated to be the home of 2,000 First Nation Peoples year-round.

 Authentic Indigenous Experiences and Indigenous Tourism Businesses